SilkRose/Pony/src/stories/diary-duet/diary-duet-meta.md

 Fluttershy and Rarity's diary entries alternating over a week.
 Fluttershy realizes she has a crush on Rarity, and asks her out at the end.

 ### Description
+Fluttershy and Rarity think about each other in ways they only tell their diaries, until one day.

+Cover done by Tiki Bat: [FIMFiction](https://www.fimfiction.net/user/218083/Tiki+Bat), [Twitter](https://twitter.com/TikiBat).

 ### Short Description
+Fluttershy and Rarity think about each other in ways they only tell their diaries, until one day.

 ### Ideas